BubbleCow/bubblecow-documentation/Editorial/Writers/C/Cy Tid/Spaceballs/Spaceballs - Editors Report - Developmental Editing - BubbleCow 1.md

 - importance of location descrtipion in world building - start small and buuld out.
 - Chapter 2 - this is made up of a number of sections, each with him looking for a new player.
 I wanted you to do something a little different.
 I wanted each of these sections to be a new chapter.
 However, you need to...
 	- Improve the world building in each chapter so the reader is getting more of a feel for the world as they read.
 	- Make sure that there is a clear but different reason for each person to join the team.
+In each case the main character must have the find the reason and motivation to make the player say yes.
+- In the Luci chapter, I want you to do it differently.
+Rather than passing the backstory of the wedding and affair via narration, pass it via speech.
+I would have her attack the main character and then start to reveal that they are married via the interaction between the two people.
+If you are struggling to fill in the blanks, you can have a third character witness the events and ask questions that allow you to further fill in the information.
+This way the scene becomes much more engaging.
+The reader is discovering the backstory as it is slowly revealed.
 ## Chapter Feedback
 This section contains specific feedback about your chapters.
 This feedback is in addition to the Specific Feedback.
 ### Chapter 1